cis198-2016s/slides/05/content.md

 - Want to iterate over a collection by item and index?
 - Use `enumerate`!
 - This iterator returns `(index, value)` pairs.
-    - `index` is the `usize` index of `value` in the collection
+    - `index` is the `usize` index of `value` in the collection.

 ---
 ## Iterator Adapters

-- Adapters operate on an iterator & return a new iterator.
+- Adapters operate on an iterator and return a new iterator.
 - Adapters are often _lazy_  -- they don't evaluate unless you force them to!
-- You must explicitly call some iterator consumer on an adapter or use it in a `for` loop etc. to cause it to evaluate
+- You must explicitly call some iterator consumer on an adapter or use it in a `for` loop to cause it to evaluate.

 ---
 ## `map`